msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidation.md

 ## Review Assignment

+These records are created by back end when review level is reached (either through application submission or review submission, see Review Life Cycle diagram below). `Template Permission` records, alongside `permission name`, `permission name join` and `permission policy` are used to created relevant `review assignments`
+They can be queried to:

+- Determine who can be assigned to an application stage and level <- front end task
+- Determine if an application stage and level is fully assigned (using review_question_assignment link) <- through application list view
+- Determine if review can be started/created <- front end can check if review can be created (including self assignment) (link to diagram of URL flow)

+#### Review Assignment Status

+`Available` -> can be assigned by assigner
+`Not Available` -> cannot be assigned by assigner, in case of `available for self assignment`, when reviewer self assigns a review, all other `review assignments` for current `stage` and `level` are changed to this status
+`Assigned` -> review is assigned to a user and can be started (in case of self assignment when review is self assigned, review assignment will changes status to assigned)
+`Available for self assignment` -> review can be started and self assigned

+`Assignment NOTE` -> For MVP, only level 1 reviewer can be assigned questions (vs self assignment of review), level > 1 will be self assigned (level 1 can also be configured to self assigned, in this case they will need to be configured to review all sections)

+##### Other fields (that are not straight away self explanatory)

+`assigner_id` -> null until assigned, assigner id when assigned be assigner, otherwise reviewer_id when self assigned `is_last_level` -> last level for current stage (determine if review_decision is present in UI) `allowable_section_ids` -> an array of section IDs that reviewer has permission to review (would typically have all sections), assigner can only assign questions from sections that are in this list

+## Review Question Assignment

+Identifies which questions, from the application can be reviewed by the reviewer.
+These records are created upon assignment, and should only be created for level 1 reviewer ? (to confirm)

+## Review Response

+Either a review of applications questions (base review, level 1) or review of review (consolidation, level > 1).
+See diagram (responses flow).
+Always created by front end, but duplicates are trimmed on back end.
+Can be used to agree or desagree on overall review_decision.

+A few trick bits:

+##### Review Responses Are Always Duplicated i

+During re-review, or in reply to changes requested, all existing review responses are duplicated (so that any changes are recorded in a new record).
+They are trimmed by an action on back end.

+##### Review Submitted When Consolidation is in Progress

+Similar to the above, but we don't duplicate `draft` review responses

+#### Review Response Decision

+Pretty self explanatory but one thing to note, during consolidation, it's best to think of these as `Agree and Disagree`

 ## Review Statuses

 `Draft` -> Newly created or being edited as part of re-review or changes required from consolidator, can be edited